Pernessa C. Seele: Career

 Seele went to New York to work at Rockefeller University in the immunology of malaria.
 Then she took a job at Sloan Kettering Memorial Hospital in cancer research.
 Still in her twenties, she moved out of that to do what she called "little jobs".

 In the early 1980s, the biological mechanisms of AIDS were still unknown, but the medical community was becoming aware of an epidemic crisis.
 Seele felt called to use her immunology degree in a different way.
 Seele developed one of the first AIDS education programs, held at a methadone clinic.
 She worked at Harlem Hospital as an administrator in the AIDS Initiative Program.
 Confronted with the needs of patients and their families in the wards, she decided to try to organize the large Harlem religious community in their support.

 Harlem religious communities at first associated the disease with downtown gay men.

 Religious leaders like Frederick Williams and Preston Washington credit a fiery former immunologist, Pernessa C. Seele, for changing the way they see the disease.
 As an administrator at Harlem Hospital, Ms. Seele grew weary of watching dozens of patients die alone, without the spiritual support of their congregations.

-In 1989 Seele met with leaders of 50 churches, mosques, and Ethiopian Hebrews, to ask them to come together in prayer and education, for the first Harlem Week of Prayer.
+In 1989, Seele met with leaders of 50 churches, mosques, and Ethiopian Hebrews, to ask them to come together in prayer and education, for the first Harlem Week of Prayer.
 Religious congregations were encouraged to include education programs on AIDS and its prevention, as well as to create support for patients and their families.
-Her leadership was supported by major religious leaders in Harlem: Dr. Preston Washington, Dr. Frederick B. Williams, Dr. Wyatt Tee Walker, Dr. Calvin O. Butts, Bishop Norman N. Quick, Dr. James A. Forbes, and numerous others.
+Her leadership was supported by major religious leaders in Harlem: Dr. Preston Washington, Dr. Frederick B. Williams, Dr. Wyatt Tee Walker, Dr. Calvin O. Butts, Bishop Norman N. Quick, James A. Forbes, and numerous others.